 Josh Gordon shares the very latest in TensorFlow, focusing on TensorFlow 2.0 and its easy-to-use eager execution.
 Josh also covers how to use TensorFlow’s revised high-level API and details pitfalls and tricks to get better performance on accelerator hardware.

-Josh Gordon is a Developer Advocate at Google AI, and teaches Applied Deep Learning at Columbia University, and Machine Learning at Pace University.
+Josh Gordon is a developer advocate at Google AI and teaches applied deep learning at Columbia University and machine learning at Pace University.
 He has over a decade of machine learning experience to share.
-You can find him on Twitter at
+You can find him on Twitter as @random_forests.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org